-The most basic level of moldflow analysis includes a simulation for the fill and packing phases.
-This helps optimize gate location, gate sizes, balance runners, and process conditions.
+The most basic level of moldflow analysis includes a simulation of the fill and packing phases.
+This helps optimize gate location, gate sizes, balance runners and process conditions.

 More advanced simulations compare runner systems, mold temperatures and can even predict fiber orientation.
 They provide critical information for predictions regarding more complex parts and processes, and help engineers properly gauge:

 - Shrink which is unavoidable in plastic, and generally occurs because of material structure (for example, semi-crystalline or amorphous), packing pressure and wall thickness.
 Engineers must be able to accurately estimate shrinkage to properly size the mold.